Alex (footballer, born 1977)

-Alexsandro de Souza (born 14 September 1977), commonly known as Alex de Souza or Alex, is a Brazilian football manager, pundit and former footballer, who played as an attacking midfielder.
-He is the current head coach of Operário Ferroviário.
+Alexsandro de Souza (born 14 September 1977), commonly known as Alex de Souza or just Alex, is a Brazilian football manager, pundit and former attacking midfielder.
+He is the current head coach of Athletic-MG.

-Alex was a captain of the Brazil national team and Turkish club Fenerbahçe; throughout his career, he also played for Coritiba, Palmeiras, Flamengo and Cruzeiro in Brazil, and Parma in the Italian Serie A. Alex is most prominent for his time at Fenerbahçe where he became the highest-scoring foreign player of all time in the Süper Lig.
+Alex is best known for his time at Fenerbahçe, where he was a long-time captain and became the highest-scoring foreign player of all time in the Süper Lig.
+Throughout his career, he also played for Coritiba, Palmeiras, Flamengo and Cruzeiro in Brazil, as well as Parma in the Italian Serie A.

 Internationally, Alex earned 48 caps and scored 12 goals for Brazil from 1998 to 2005.
 He was part of their squads at three Copa América tournaments, winning in 1999 and 2004, the latter as captain.
 He additionally went to the 2000 Olympics and two FIFA Confederations Cups, but never was chosen for the FIFA World Cup.

 Club career

 Early years

 Born in Curitiba, Alex first played professionally for his hometown club Coritiba, where he stayed from 1995 until 97, when he was sold to Palmeiras, from São Paulo.
 He won the Parque Antárctica club a Libertadores da América cup title, in 1999, a Rio-São Paulo cup title in 2000 and a Copa do Brasil title and a Mercosul cup title in 1998.
 He left Palmeiras and signed with Flamengo, of Rio de Janeiro in 2000.

 In 2000, he returned to Palmeiras for a few months and then signed with Cruzeiro, where he stayed until 2002, when he returned to Palmeiras.
 Alex was sold to Parma of Italy.
 He returned to Cruzeiro, after playing only friendly matches for the Italian team.
 Made team captain and wearing jersey number 10, he led his team to winning the Brazilian triple crown (that is the State Championship, the Brasileirão and the Brazilian Cup).
-Cruzeiro won the Brazilian League (Brasileirão) with a record-breaking 100 points, 13 ahead of the second place, Santos, with more than 100 goals scored in 46 games.
+Cruzeiro won the Brasileirão with a record-breaking 100 points, 13 ahead of the second place, Santos, with more than 100 goals scored in 46 games.